cihanoz/sebure/ARCHITECTURE.md

 The Blockchain component is responsible for managing blockchain data structures, including blocks and transactions.
 It handles:

 - Block creation, validation, and linking
-- Transaction validation and execution
+- Transaction validation, execution, and lifecycle management
+- Genesis block generation with customizable parameters
 - Block and transaction serialization/deserialization
-- Chain state management
+- Chain state management and integrity verification
+- Transaction mempool management

-Key data structures (all fully implemented):
+Key components and data structures (all fully implemented):

+#### Core Blockchain Structures
 - Block: Container for transactions with metadata, including block header, shard data, cross-shard receipts, and validator set
 - Transaction: Record of value transfer or smart contract execution with comprehensive metadata
 - Receipt: Result of transaction execution
 - Account: User or contract on the blockchain with balance, nonce, and state
 - ShardState: State of a specific shard including accounts and transactions
 - GlobalState: Combined state of all shards with cross-shard coordination

+#### Transaction Mempool
+The mempool manages pending transactions before they're included in blocks:
+- Priority-based transaction queuing using fee, type, and timestamp
+- Dependency tracking for transactions that rely on others
+- Automatic transaction expiration and cleanup
+- Shard-aware transaction organization for efficient block creation
+- Transaction validation and verification before acceptance

+#### Chain Management
+- Block validation with multiple integrity checks:
+  - Height sequencing and previous hash validation
+  - Timestamp validation and ordering
+  - Transaction verification and validation
+  - Cryptographic hash-based integrity checks
+- Genesis block creation with configurable initial state
+- Secure block linking using cryptographic hashes
+- Block retrieval and chain traversal utilities

 ### Consensus Component